-This card has no-annual-fee and still earns fully transferable Membership Rewards points.
+This card has no annual fee and still earns fully transferable Membership Rewards points.
 That means you can transfer points to Delta (for a fee) or to Flying Blue, ANA or any number of partners to book amazing international award tickets.
 You can park your Membership Rewards you earned with your Platinum or Gold card with this account and redeem them whenever you want.

 You’d need to apply for the Everyday card, as it’s not possible to product change from a charge card like the Platinum to a credit card like the Everyday.
 If you think you’re going to be spending money on the AMEX Everyday card in the bonus categories, it might be better to sign up for the Everyday Preferred which has a $95 annual fee.

 Finally, if you don’t want to sign up for a new card, you can downgrade any other AMEX charge card to the AMEX Green Card.
-It’s an option that still comes with a $150 annual fee but awards bonus points for travel and restaurant spending and a yearly CLEAR credit.
+It’s an option that comes with a $150 annual fee but awards bonus points for travel and restaurant spending and a yearly CLEAR credit.

 The Blue Business Plus card also has no annual fee and earns Membership Rewards points.
-If you’re eligible for a business card, this is also a great card from AMEX to save your points.
+If you’re eligible for a business card, this is also a great option from AMEX to save your points.

-American Express is the only one of the three major banks that lets you park your fully transferable points with a no-annual-fee card.
+American Express is the only one of the three major banks that lets you park your fully transferable points with a no-annual fee card.

 If you have Chase Ultimate Rewards and are looking to ditch your Chase Sapphire Reserve and its $550 annual fee, you’ll have some choices to make.

-If you’re looking for no-annual-fee cards, Chase doesn’t offer one that lets you transfer your points to one of their partners.
-You can only redeem your points for cash back or use them to make travel bookings through the Chase portal.
+If you’re looking for no-annual fee cards, Chase doesn’t offer one that lets you transfer your points to one of their partners.
+You can only redeem your points for cashback or use them to make travel bookings through the Chase portal.